AdityaCoppisetti/robotic-arm/journal.md

 because it also needs to supply power the the custom arduino nano microcontroller that i made which reminds me i need to put custom images on the board

+with all that i guess im done with the main pcb but just one small thing is remaining , i want to create a cus